From Farms to Incubators Synopsis

 Agriculture and technology both have a long history in California, but have rarely intersected.
 Tech is focused on disruption and innovation, while much of Central Valley and Central Coast’s agriculture is still managed with clipboards and pencils.
 One commonality is that women and minorities have historically been underrepresented in both industries.

-Wu is a veteran journalist with significant international reporting and teaching experience, having worked at Time magazine, the Rochester Democrat & Chronicle, for the USA Today Network; and has written for The New York Times, HuffPost and Wall Street Journal.
+Wu is a veteran journalist with significant international reporting and teaching experience, having worked at Time magazine, the Rochester Democrat & Chronicle, and the USA Today Network; she has written for The New York Times, HuffPost and Wall Street Journal.

 She earned her master’s degree in journalism from Columbia University, and speaks fluent Mandarin Chinese.

 More from the Filmmaker

 A little over a year ago, ‘From Farms to Incubators’ multimedia storytelling project was born.
 Here’s how it happened.
 A good friend emailed over a grant call from the International Center for Journalists seeking stories on minority business women in the U.S.

 I was living in Salinas Calif. at the time, the salad bowl of the world, and reporting for The Salinas Californian.
 With the ICFJ grant, I was off at the starting gates.
 At an AgTech conference in Menlo Park last February, my videographer, Chris Schodt, and I sought minority women entrepreneurs in AgTech.